-The Local’s Equity Funds Committee (anonymously) reviews applications for the Survivors Fund, Trans Fund, International Legal Workers Fund, and Black and Indigenous Workers Fund at a meeting near the end of each month.
-The Secretary Treasurer, Vice Chair of Unit 1, Chair/Chair’s designate, and, ideally, 2 community members per fund sit on this committee.
-If you are interested in participating, please write to the Secretary Treasurer at firstname.lastname@example.org.
+The Local’s Equity Funds Committee (anonymously) reviews applications for the Survivors Fund, Trans Fund, International Legal Workers Fund, and Black and Indigenous Workers Fund.
+Your Secretary Treasurer, Vice-President, President or President’s designate, and ideally, community members representing each fund (two members per fund in Unit 1 and one member per fund in Unit 7), sit on this committee.

 Who is eligible to apply to the fund?

 Each year of the BIWF (1 September – 31 August), anyone who meets the following criteria is eligible to apply:

 - You have secured at least 1 hour of Unit 1 work by the time the application is made, or have a guaranteed subsequent appointment.

 - You have been impacted by anti-Black and/or anti-Indigenous racism.

 Application deadlines: Applications are due during the fund year in which expenses are incurred.
 Exceptions to this may be made on a case-by-case basis (such as when expenses are incurred close to the end of the fund year).
 Please write to your Secretary-Treasurer at firstname.lastname@example.org if you have any questions.